Kendallyn/api-capstone-movie-recommendation-search/README.md

 When verbose=1 in the request, each item can also contains the following additional keys:
 wTeaser: item description  //where/how does this get added in?
 JS?

+UserFlow Write Up
+-User will see first page with title, description, and search box -User will user search box to type in a type of movie, movie title, or maybe tv show?
+-User will use submit button to search
+-User will get results of search for movies in the category they searched for with a description and an image -Search bar and submit button will stay present so user is able to search again instantly